poppy-project/poppy-project.org/_drafts/2016-09-08-how-to-make-ergo-jr-robot-work-on-raspberry-pi-3.md

   - en
 ---

-We've received feedback from users about [Raspberry Pi 3 issues](https://forum.poppy-project.org/t/factory-reset-problem/2651/3).
+We've received [feedback](https://forum.poppy-project.org/t/factory-reset-problem/2651/3) from users who had trouble using a Raspberry Pi 3 for their Ergo Jr robot.

-Basically, some changes between Raspberry pi 2 and 3 to the serial interface prevent the current Ergo Jr code from working on a Raspberry pi 3.
+Basically, some changes between Raspberry Pi 2 and 3 to the serial interface prevent the current Ergo Jr code from working on a Raspberry Pi 3.
-Good news, solving this is rather easy, and we prepared a working image for the Raspberry pi 3 available for [download][rpi3-image].
+Good news, solving this is rather easy, and we prepared a working image for the Raspberry Pi 3 available for [download][new-image].

-If you want to upgrade your existing robot or want to switch from a Raspberry pi 2 to a Raspberry pi 3, the provided instructions below show how to do this.
+If you want to upgrade your existing robot or want to switch from a Raspberry Pi 2 to a Raspberry Pi 3, the provided instructions below show how to do this.
 You should note that depending on how one has customized their configuration, the following instructions may not work.
+Should that happen, please share your problem by posting in the forum under the [support category][support-link].

 1. Make sure the official `raspi-config` is installed: